Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 * `hlength` :
 The length in year of the historical calibration period relative to ``'Dfix'``.
 A fractional number will be rounded to an integer number of months.
-The default is `3.25`.
+The default is `3.25` years.
 * `method` :
-LP numerical method.
+Designates the LP numerical method.
 Could be one of ``'ecos'``, ``'highs-ds'``, ``'highs-ipm'``, ``'highs'``, ``'interior-point'``, ``'glpk'`` and ``'cvxopt'``.
 The default is ``'ecos'``.